Michael Corbat: Personal life

 Corbat is an enthusiastic fly fisherman, golfer and downhill skier who self-describes as "an avid outdoorsman and responsible gun owner."
 He serves on the Citigroup Board of Directors, the EMI Board of Directors, BritishAmerican Business Board of Directors and the U.S. Ski and Snowboard Team Foundation Board of Trustees.
-He has a wife : Donna; as well as two children: Brian and Allison.
+He is married to Donna, and has two children; Brian and Allison.